s-chh/PatchRot/README.md

 Official PyTorch Implementation of our upcoming BMVC 2024 PatchRot paper "PatchRot: Self-Supervised Training of Vision Transformers by Rotation Prediction". <br>

 ## Introduction
+TLDR: Technique to train Vision Transformers in a self-supervised manner by predicting rotation angles of images and image patches.

+**Overview**
 - Self-supervised training strategy for Vision Transformers to learn rich and transferrable features.
 - PatchRot rotates images and image patches by 0°, 90°, 180°, or 270°.
 - Trains the network to predict the rotation angles of images and image patches via classification.